Sheikh Muftah culture

 The Sheikh Muftah culture is attested in the western desert of Egypt and flourished in the 3rd millennium BCE, from about 3200–2000 BCE.
 They were most likely nomads.

-The economical base of the culture was cattle and goat herding.
+The culture's economy was primarily based on cattle and goat herding.
 Hunting animals, mainly gazelles, is also attested but seems to be rarer.

 Their pottery was mainly found at different sites near the oases of Dakhla and Kharga.
 Ceramics imported from the Nile valley are also common.

 Archaeology

 Few man-made structures were found at the excavated sites.
+The main and best recorded site were excavated just North of the Old Kingdom town of Ayn Asil.
 The only remains are fireplaces and pits.
 The Sheikh Muftah culture people used stone tools.

 Pottery vessels

 Typical artifacts of the Sheikh Muftah culture are pottery vessels, made of clay that is found at the oases, and of another clay also known from contemporary Egyptian pottery.
 Most vessels are simple bowls – decorated pottery is rare.

 Clayton Rings

 A very typical object type found are small stone rings, called Clayton rings.
 The Rings are found spread over a vast area in the Al Dakhla Desert.
-The rings were made during Egypt’s first dynasties (c.
+The rings were made during Egypt's first dynasties (c.
 3100–2600BC), that is the Early Bronze Age.
 Their function is unknown.
 The rings are named after the explorer Pat Clayton.